 Recommendations - Discussion and Information Strength of Recommendation Grade of Evidence Timing: The 'reasonable suspicion' of a cancer likely to require fertility-impairing treatment should prompt discussion of fertility and of options for fertility preservation.
 Delaying discussion until the diagnosis is confirmed and treatment plan made may limit access to some fertility preservation options.
-Consideration should also be given to the risk of relapse and/or the need for more gonadotoxic therapy in the future even if the current proposed treatment plan does not pose a major risk to fertility.
-A patient will be eligible for funded fertility preservation in the event of disease relapse requiring gonadotoxic treatment.
-Strong Very Low to Moderate Healthcare Team Roles: Healthcare providers should remain up to date with the latest evidence-based recommendations, professional education resources and institutional policies on infertility risk and fertility preservation procedures to ensure relevant knowledge and training.
-There may be cultural considerations associated with the collection, storage and possible future disposal of reproductive tissues in terms of peoples' understanding and beliefs about the sacred nature of tissue, and where and when a life begins.
+Consideration should also be given to the risk of relapse and/or the need for more gonadotoxic therapy in the future even if the current proposed treatment plan does notpose a major risk to fertility.
+A patient will be eligible for funded fertility preservation inthe event of disease relapse requiring gonadotoxic treatment.
+Strong Very Low to Moderate Healthcare Team Roles: Healthcare providers should remain up to date with the current New Zealand guidelines and local referral practices regarding infertility risk and fertility preservation procedures to ensure their ability to provide initial guidance to and appropriate referrals for patients/whānau.
+Strong Very Low to Moderate There may be cultural considerations associated with the collection, storage, and possible future disposal of reproductive tissues in terms of peoples' understanding and beliefs about the sacred nature of tissue, and where and when a life begins.
 Appropriate cultural support should be available and offered where indicated, for assistance in decision making.
-Strong Very Low to Moderate Delivered information should be clear, age-appropriate, and comprehensive either via written and/or online educational resources in appropriate languages and health literacy levels.
+Acknowledgement and inclusion of tikanga practices and kawa principles by healthcare professionals for Māori patients should be incorporated into fertility preservation discussions.
+Information should be clear, age-appropriate, and comprehensive either via written and/or online educational resources in appropriate languages and health literacy levels.
 This should be implemented in an empathetic and neutral manner.
 Emotional support for patients and their families about treatment-related infertility and fertility preservation should be readily available.
 Prompt and appropriate psychosocial specialist referrals are to be offered (e.g., psychologists and social workers).
 Initiation of counselling should occur as early as possible after diagnosis and if a change in disease status requiring treatment intensification with gonadal toxic agents/modalities arises.
-Treating centres are to establish referral pathways for accessing fertility specialists and centres.
+Treating centres are to establish referral pathways for accessing fertility specialists andcentres.
 This can also assist in overcoming barriers related to perceived discomfort surrounding the fertility topic and high-volume workloads.